akgunduz/dicon/README.md

 ![alt text](docs/messageflow.png)

-### Rules
+### Jobs

-The subtasks of the applications that are going to execute in nodes are defined in rule files.
-Rule files includes all of the dependencies and process details of the subtasks in order to execute properly.
-JSON file format is choosed to define the whole structure of rule rule file.
+The subtasks of the applications that are going to execute in nodes are defined in job files.
+Each job has its own directory starting with **"Job_"** prefix.
+In Job directories all the task specific files and job files are located in their predefined locations.
+JSON file format is choosed to define the whole structure of job file.
+Basic operation can be simplied as; the user initiates the execution process through user interface of collector, then collector loads the **"Job.json"** file resides in the application folder which is selected through user interface.
+(Currently fixed to directory starts with Job_ prefix, near to application service).

+Job files includes all of the dependencies and process details of the subtasks in order to execute properly.

-There are four types of contents that can be defined in rule files;
+There are four types of contents that can be defined in job files;

+- **Name Content** It contains the name of the job;

 - **File Content** It includes the necessary file information that are going to be used by subtasks in the nodes.
-There can be two types of file content, first type is architecture specific which are generally executable files and second type is common.
-It defines with **files** tag in the json file.
+First field defines the name of the file and second field reserved for future use, currently only common type is supported.
+It defines with files tag in the json file.
 The related parameters are;

-	- **"a"** : architecture specific file
 	- **"c"** : common file

-- **Parameter Content** It includes the parameter sets that are going to pass to executable files; Currently three types of parameters are supported; String, Double and Long.
-It defines with "parameters" tag in the json file.
-The related prefixes for parameters are;
+- **Parameter Content** It includes the parameter sets that are going to pass to executable files; It defines with "parameters" tag in the json file.

-	- **"l"** for long type
-	- **"d"** for double type
-	- **"s"** for string type

 - **Executable Content** It contains the command sequence of the executable list that is going to be run in nodes.
 Basically it is defined as macro which has references to file and parameter contents.
 It defines with "executors" tag in the json file.
 The structure of the macro is;